jerryzhao173985/ai-ml-emulation-layer-for-vulkan/README.md

 ### Building for Linux

 Building the code requires CMake.
-Also required are Vulkan® and SPIR-V™ dependencies including the Arm® Vulkan® ML extensions.
+Also required are Vulkan® and SPIR-V™ dependencies including the ML extensions for Vulkan®.

 To build the Emulation Layer, run: